 The SAC is excited to be continuing The Physics Hour, a lecture series featuring researchers from Canadian institutions who want to share their work with students.
 This virtual series will be hosted online over Zoom.
-Talks will include a Q&A session so the audience can connect with speakers.
+Talks will include a Q&A session so the audience can connect with speakers

 We are inviting experts across a wide range of fields including astrophysics, condensed matter physics, medical physics, and more!
 This is an excellent opportunity for undergraduate students to become familiar with a wide range of physics fields and ask questions directly to experts in the field about their research and how to succeed in this career path.

-Heather Russell – Particle Physics
+Heather Russell – Particle Physics with ATLAS

 Tuesday, 5 August, 6:00PM Eastern